 - 3. Confirm the installed unit is certified and labeled by: - a.
 National Fire Protection Association under 211-1996, or - b.
 Other equivalent listing organization - 4.
 Visually inspect the chimney for safe operation by referring to NFPA 211. - 5.
-Provide all customers with in-home operation instructions, to include proper woodburning practices, safety information, and education about proper maintenance, such as stack thermometers and the need for fire extinguishers. - 6.
+Seal all penetrations through the thermal-pressure boundary using appropriate high-temperature materials for the application in compliance with SWS 3.0102.2. - 6.
+Provide all customers with in-home operation instructions, to include proper woodburning practices, safety information, and education about proper maintenance, such as stack thermometers and the need for fire extinguishers. - 7.
 Educate the customers about the potential impact of exhaust ventilation and/or forced-air distribution on the wood heater's operation.